The Bellrock Project

 The naive system would need to perform on average (100,000 / 2) × 1,000 × 764 = 38,200,000,000 decryptions.
 That would take it 38,200,000,000 / 5,680,000 = 6,725 seconds.
 The system incorporating the heuristic is therefore about 100 times as fast!

-ant thing is that the complexity of the naive system is $ O(u \cdot o \cdot r) $ where $ u $ is the number of users in the system, $ o $ is the number of observers and $ r $ is the number of observations.
+The most important thing is that the complexity of the naive system is $ O(u \cdot o \cdot r) $ where $ u $ is the number of users in the system, $ o $ is the number of observers and $ r $ is the number of observations.
 The complexity of the system incorporating the heuristic is $ O(o \cdot r \cdot c) = O(o \cdot r) $ where $ c $ is the average number of users per cell tower which is bounded by a constant.
 [6,532 LOC]

 2016-03-14: The decryption with heuristics now works!
 Also, I reimplemented the last recently seen user cache using LinkedHashSet, it is now significantly faster than the previous implementation.
 However, the heuristic decryption overall achieves at the moment only about 800,000 AID decryptions per second due to a lot of slow database accesses.
 [6,360 LOC]